What Is Diabetes and Why Does it Matter for Oral Health?

 - Excessive cavities and rapid tooth decay

 - Ulcers and hotspots that take a long time to heal

 - Thrush, a type of painful oral infection

 - Gingivitis and receding gum leading to periodontitis

 - Gum diseases

-We all know that sugar is the biggest enemy of teeth and oral health.
-For diabetes sufferers, this goes beyond avoiding candy and soft drinks - it means controlling blood glucose levels!
+We all know that sugar is the biggest enemy of teeth and oral health, especially for cavities and gum disease, otherwise known as periodontal disease.
+For people with diabetes, this goes beyond avoiding candy and soft drinks - it means controlling blood glucose levels!

-The biggest thing to remember about the relationship between diabetes and oral health is that it’s bi-directional: they affect each other.
+The biggest thing to remember about the relationship between diabetes and dental health is that it’s bi-directional: they affect each other.
 High blood sugar can eventually result in periodontitis (gum disease), which has corresponding effects for the rest of the body - it’s been linked to everything from respiratory disease, to rheumatoid arthritis, to coronary artery disease .
-And reversely periodontitis can affect the regulation of the blood sugar level.
+It can affect the eyes, nerves, kidneys, and heart.
+And reversely, periodontitis can affect the regulation of the blood sugar level.